Safer recruitment for parishes and churches

 We are committed to excellence in safeguarding practice

-The Diocese and Church of England are committed to safely recruiting and supporting all workers and volunteers who work with children, young people and vulnerable adults who attend church activities.
+The Diocese and Church of England are committed to safely recruiting and supporting all workers and volunteers.
 The Church of England's Safer Recruitment and People Management Guidance (see section below for links to each section of the guidance) must be followed for all new appointments for paid and volunteers working with children, young people and/or vulnerable adults.
+For roles which support ministry and offer a profile in the church please see the relevant section for recruitment guidance.

-Safer Recruitment and People Management Guidance comprises of 16 sections, each of which include:
+Safer Recruitment and People Management Guidance - comprises of 16 sections, each of which includes

 • Requirements - The minimum standards that everyone must adhere too